JBurrellIRL/ProjectFive/TESTING.md

 On my initial deploys to Heroku, my deployments failed due to the error "Could not build wheels for backports.zoneinfo".
 I discovered that Heroku uses Python version 3.10 by default, which is not compatible with backports.zoneinfo - to resolve this, I created a custom runtime.txt file in my root directory to specify the version of Python for Heroku to install.
 I also had to downgrade to Heroku-20 to use this version of Python, as Heroku-22 does not support Python version 3.8.15.
 The Heroku downgrade and the runtime.txt addition solved the deployment issues, and I was able to deploy my site successfully.

-### Unresolved bugs

-**Add/Edit Product pages**

-The Summernote widget embedded into these pages for text formatting options is not fully mobile responsive.
-Therefore, we suggest adding/editing products from a widescreen/desktop browser when possible.
-As this is an embedded Django package, it's not fully within my control in terms of mobile responsiveness.
-It is a low impact bug, as it would only affect the store administrator adding/editing products on a mobile device.

-No other unresolved bugs have been detected during my testing process.
+No unresolved bugs have been detected during my testing process.
 The site works as I intend it to.